lfyfly/vue-waterfall-easy/README.md

 #### parameter
 parameterpar | description
 ---|---
-props.index | The index of the image in the data array, starting from 0 props.value | The value of imgsArr item
+props.index | The index of the image in the data array,starting from 0
+props.value | The value of imgsArr item

 ```html